gmozu/HR-Data-Analysis/README.md

 ***

 # Power BI
-I exported the fact table, including all the dimension tables of the exploratory data analysis into Power BI for modeling, visualization, and a more detailed analysis.
+I exported the main table, including all the other separate tables I saved from the results of the exploratory data analysis into Power BI for modeling, visualization, and a more detailed analysis.

 ## Data Modeling

 A relationship was automatically created by Power BI, however, I verified to ensure accuracy.
-I noticed that star schema (1:*) relationships were created with a connection of the dimension tables to the main table.
+I noticed that star schema (1:*) relationship was created among the tables.
 Below is a preview of the model:

 ![](data_model.jpg)